 At the time, Sandra Bland was on her way to start a new job at Prairie View University in Texas.

-Brianpulled her over for failing to indicate that she was switching lanes.
-Videofootage shows that Sandra was very irritated because the only reason she neededto switch lanes in the first place was because Brian drove up behind her.
+Video footage shows that Sandra was very irritated because the only reason she needed to switch lanes in the first place was because Brian drove up behind her.

 Since it isn’t against the law for her to smoke a cigarette, she refused.

-3 days later she committed suicide byhanging in her jail cell.
+3 days later she committed suicide by hanging in her jail cell.